Sweefties/iOS9-NewAPI-3DTouch-PeekAndPop-Example/README.md

 - Build and Run!
 - By pressing lightly (`Peek`) and pressing a little more firmly to actually open content (`Pop`)
 - CAUTION! : Untested on physical hardware!
-- Devices : with future iPhone 6s and others 3D Touch devices!
+- Devices : with iPhone 6s and others 3D Touch devices!